AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/HasChoiceOfElements.md

 XmlSchemaManager.HasChoiceOfElements Method
 ===========================================
-AutomationML 2.1 APIDetermines, whether the schema element representing the parent - child relation has a content, which is restricted to a choice of elements.
+Determines, whether the schema element representing the parent - child relation has a content, which is restricted to a choice of elements.
 If onlyOne is set to true, there can not be more than one element added to the element

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)